gourav-bhardwaj/kafka-message-reprocess-api/README.md

 ## Steps to start the application ##

-- Configure the created topic in application.properties
+- Configure the created topic in application.yaml
 - Now start the application

 ``` sh